tonypennoyer/python_project/README.md

 Overall I had about 16 observations of this car being sold which meant my data was quite sparse.
 Creating a boxplot of this data, there was a range of more than $200K USD.

-This was expected, as old cars have a great variation in condition which affects their value.
+This was expected, as old cars have variation in condition which affects their value.

 Further tests included more affordable cars such as an Austin Mini Cooper.